atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 y
 172 s
 I
-“tion of rthe worcl love from any other man, were he fiispofed to talk of iu
+tion of rthe worcl love from any other man, were he fiispofed to talk of iu
 \
 st t\xt db.at Shock I shall not long,.
-1 be“ “Survive: anti I w’ish indeed to st be removed from au my troubles."
+1 be Survive: anti I w’ish indeed to st be removed from au my troubles."
 (
 ♦ • i \
 ', - • J ' * ' ‘
 t ■ ' X ' • *
 ■*- * *. ' (\ f y 0» 4.. j ' K Jk O \ * _
-father replied, “Whatever rnif
+father replied, Whatever rnif
-“fortunes we labour under, however
+fortunes we labour under, however
 • -■ #*
-disagreeable ouf existence may be, we “are not to wish with anxiety for put “removal from a world of trouble — By “endeavouring to regulate our pashons, and to Submit patiently .to the dispensations of Providence, we have a st claim to the; divine Savour; and we “may be assured that patience and re ^ sst Signation will bring us.
-Sooner or “later, the relief we sigh for: they, “will make us equally ready to live,, st nd toidie, contented." y
+disagreeable ouf existence may be, we are not to wish with anxiety for put removal from a world of trouble — By endeavouring to regulate our pashons, and to Submit patiently .to the dispensations of Providence, we have a st claim to the; divine Savour; and we may be assured that patience and re ^ sst Signation will bring us.
+Sooner or later, the relief we sigh for: they, will make us equally ready to live,, st nd toidie, contented." y
 •%.
 A A ^ y
 *